theHinneh/dbt_snowflake_airflow/README.md

 # Deploying Your Project

 To deploy your dbt models to a production environment, follow the instructions on the [dbt documentation](https://docs.getdbt.com/docs/deploying).

-# Contact

-The dbt-dag project is maintained with love by the dbt community.
-To report a bug or suggest a change, reach out to our support.